abbradar/netwire/README.md

 and *events*, the most important of which is the *wire*.
 To work with wires we will need a few imports:

-    import Control.Wire
+    import FRP.Netwire
     import Prelude hiding ((.), id)

-The `Control.Wire` module exports the basic types and helper functions.
+The `FRP.Netwire` module exports the basic types and helper functions.
 It also has some convenience reexports you will pretty much always need when working with wires, including `Control.Category`.
 This is why we need the explicit `Prelude` import.

 In general wires are generalized automaton arrows, so you can express many design patterns using them.
-The FRP.Netwire module provides a proper FRP framework based on them, which strictly respects continuous time and discrete event semantics.
+The `FRP.Netwire` module provides a proper FRP framework based on them, which strictly respects continuous time and discrete event semantics.
+When developing a framework based on Netwire, e.g. a GUI library or a game engine, you may want to import `Control.Wire` instead.

 Introduction